A Matter of Opportunity

-Nearly 3,500 adults in Williamsburg and James City County, and more than 106,000 in Hampton Roads, with below basic literacy, meaning they struggle to read simple instructions or complete common forms.
+Nearly 3,500 adults in Williamsburg and James City County, and more than 106,000 in Hampton Roads, have below basic literacy—meaning they struggle to read simple instructions or complete common forms.
 (National Center for Educational Statistics estimate)

-- According to the 2010 American Community Survey, over 13,000 people in James City and York Counties were born outside of the United States, and more than 3,500 of them are not yet U.S. citizens.
+More than 13,000 people in James City and York Counties were born outside of the United States, and more than 3,500 of them are not yet U.S. citizens.
+(2010 American Community Survey)

 How big a problem is low adult literacy?

 Number of adults in the U.S. who can't read, write, or do basic math above a third-grade level